crystalin/better-voice-typing/README.md

 # Voice Typing Assistant

-A lightweight Python desktop app for Windows that improves upon Windows Voice Typing (Win+H) by offering superior transcription accuracy while maintaining a simple, intuitive interface.
+A lightweight Python desktop app for Windows that improves upon Windows Voice Typing (Win+H) by offering superior transcription accuracy and the ability to navigate between windows while recording, all while maintaining a simple, intuitive interface.

 ![Voice Typing Demo](voice-typing-demo.gif)

 ## Overview

-The app works as follows:
+How it works:
 - Press Caps Lock to begin recording your voice (without activating Caps Lock)
-- A small red indicator appears in the top-right corner showing "🎤 Recording"
+- A recording indicator with audio level appears in the top-right corner
-- Audio level visualization shows your current input volume
 - Press Caps Lock again to stop recording and process the audio
 - The audio is sent to OpenAI Whisper for transcription
-- (beta, optional) The transcribed text is cleaned and inserted at the cursor location
+- (optional) The transcribed text is further refined using a quick LLM model
-- The transcribed text is automatically inserted at your current cursor position in any text field or editor
+- The transcribed text is inserted at your current cursor position in any text field or editor
-- Settings and recent transcriptions can be accessed via the system tray icon

 ## Features

-### Controls
+### RecordingControls
 - **Toggle Recording**: Caps Lock (normal Caps Lock functionality still available with Ctrl+Caps Lock)
 - **Cancel Recording**: Click the recording indicator